Peter Chen

-Chen Pin-Shan (陳品山; born 3 January 1947), also known by his English name Peter Chen, is a Taiwanese-American computer scientist and applied mathematician.
+Chen Pin-Shan (陳品山 (Chén Pǐnshān); born 3 January 1947), also known by his English name Peter Chen, is a Taiwanese-American computer scientist and applied mathematician.
 He is a retired distinguished career scientist and faculty member at Carnegie Mellon University and Distinguished Chair Professor Emeritus at Louisiana State University.
 He is known for the development of the entity–relationship model in 1976.

 Early life and education

 Chen was born in Taichung, Taiwan.
-After graduating from Taichung Municipal Taichung First Senior High School, he studied electrical engineering at National Taiwan University and graduated with a Bachelor of Science (B.S.) in 1968.
-He was inspired by An Wang to complete doctoral studies in the United States at Harvard University, where he earned a Master of Arts (M.A.) and his Ph.D. in computer science and applied mathematics in 1973 under professors Ugo Gagliardi, Jeffrey P. Buzen, and George H. Mealy.
-His doctoral dissertation was titled "Optimal File Allocation".
+After graduating from Taichung Municipal First Senior High School, he studied electrical engineering at National Taiwan University and graduated with a Bachelor of Science in 1968.
+Inspired by An Wang, Chen then pursued doctoral studies in the United States at Harvard University.
+He earned a Master of Arts (M.A.) and his Ph.D. from Harvard in computer science and applied mathematics in 1973 under professors Ugo Gagliardi, Jeffrey P. Buzen, and George H. Mealy.
+His doctoral dissertation was titled, "Optimal File Allocation".